rajeevtiwari8055/Free-virtual-job-simulations-and-career-prep-Forage/README.md

 ### 5️⃣ Earn a Certificate

-Showcase your achievement on **LinkedIn, GitHub, or your portfolio**.
+Showcase your achievement on **LinkedIn, GitHub, Resume or your portfolio**.

 ---